 The Short Version

-Scott Bintz founded RealTruck.com in the basement of a duplex in 1998, that has grown into a 100+ million dollar e-commerce super-store on a mission to make people’s lives and vehicles better right from beautiful North Dakota.
-As CEO, he and his management team grew the business based on guiding principles and discovered you can create a great company for employees, partners and customers while having fun doing it.
-Being recognized as a Top Place to work by ND Young Peoples & Prairie Business along with other recognition’s such as the Bizrate Platinum Circle of Excellence, top 300 mobile & top 500 e-commerce companies numerous years in a row and he was even lucky enough to be featured in national UPS ads.
-Scott sold RealTruck.com to Truck Hero, Inc. of Ann Arbor, MI, a $1+ billion conglomerate that owns many other brands and growing.
-Scott continues to have some equity interest in Truck Hero and also assisted with developing the digital & web strategy for all their brands.
-Scott created RH Rebel, a property development and investment company and RH Rebel Storage, a state-of-the-art self storage facility.
-In the E-commerce sector he continues his involvement in Red Headed Rebel, a marketing company that advises companies with business strategy, e-commerce, digital marketing & work culture building; RHRSwag.com, a dirt track race car parts website; and Red Headed Rebel Brew, a coffee for entrepreneurs, rebels and rule breakers.
-Scott is thoroughly enjoying his time writing his first book “Principles to Fortune” which is due to be published during the summer of 2018.
-He is also tried his hand at teaching a digital marketing class at the University of Jamestown for two semesters, which attracted 60+ students on the first offering making it the largest class in UJ history.
-Scott is also involved with numerous boards and a few limited speaking engagements.
-His story is really about learning and doing.
+Scott Bintz founded RealTruck.com in the basement of a duplex in 1998, that grew into a 100+ million dollar e-commerce super-store from North Dakota.
+Recognized as a Top Place to work by ND Young Peoples & Prairie Business Magazine and other recognition's like Bizrate Platinum Circle of Excellence, Internet Retailers top 300 mobile & top 500 e-commerce companies.
+Scott sold RealTruck.com to Truck Hero, Inc. of Ann Arbor, MI, a $1+ billion conglomerate.
+Scott has been featured in national UPS ads.
+He created RH Rebel, a property development company and RH Rebel Storage, a state-of-the-art self storage facilities.
+In the E-commerce sector he continues his involvement in Red Headed Rebel, a marketing company that advises companies with e-commerce; RHRSwag.com, a raceparts website; and Red Headed Rebel Brew, coffee for entrepreneurs, rebels and rule breakers.
+Scott is writing his first book "Principles to Fortune" which is due to be published spring 2018.
+He taught digital marketing at the University of Jamestown.
 His favorite saying is “Anything’s Possible”.